cgtysnsy/reactteamprojectmenu/README.md

 		--It will take relevant props and show the categories.
 		--It should be dynamic.
 If some new meals/drinks were added, it could be created automatically in the UI.

-**For each task, three different teams were created.
+**Three different teams were created.
 Every team were responsible for one of these tasks

  		*For App.js = Adilet Zhusupov
 		          Aliia Ruslanova